COVID-19 Information and Updates

 These buildings are equipped with glass barriers in the lobby areas between employees and visitors.
 Social distancing markers are in place both inside the lobbies and outside the entrances.
 Access to the lobby areas will be limited and will be monitored by City employees for social distancing requirements.
 Residents and businesses are encouraged to continue to utilize online services and/or call to conduct business with the City whenever possible during this phase of the reopening process.
 Facebook Social Network

-Facebook Social NCity Hall will continue to be operational and accessible to residents and businesses by doing business online and over the phone Monday—Thursday, from 7:00 a.m.—5:30 p.m. daily.
+Facebook Social NCity Hall is operational and accessible to residents and businesses by doing business online and over the phone Monday—Thursday, from 7:00 a.m.—5:30 p.m. daily.

 Phone: (407) 262-7700